elastic/elasticsearch-rails/opensearch-model/README.md

 # => DataMapper::Collection
 ```

 More examples can be found in the `examples` folder.
-Please see the `Elasticsearch::Model::Adapter`
+Please see the `OpenSearch::Model::Adapter`
 module and its submodules for technical information.

 ### Settings